emqx/emqx-docs/en_US/data-integration/data-bridge-clickhouse.md

 ## Create a Rule with Clickhouse Sink

-This section demonstrates how to create a rule in Dashboard to process messages from the source MQTT topic `t/#`  and forward the processed results to ClickHouse through an action with configured Sink.
+This section demonstrates how to create a rule in Dashboard for processing messages from the source MQTT topic `t/#`  and forwarding the processed results to ClickHouse via a configured Sink.

 1. Go to EMQX Dashboard, and click **Integration** -> **Rules** from the left navigation menu.